Different Types of Police Brutality

 However, it is vital to note that an police officer may not hit or hurt a person who does not possess a weapon, a person who is not acting in a life-threatening manner or a person who follows the instructions of the officer.
 The application of force must halt once the suspect is restrained.

-All claims of excessive force need to show that there is an injury that is clearly the result of force beyond what the situation warranted.
+All claims of excessive force taken to a police brutality attorney need to show that there is an injury that is clearly the result of force beyond what the situation warranted.

 For a claim of false imprisonment to arise, an officer will have to take a man or woman into custody without probable case or an arrest warrant.
 Probable cause occurs when a law enforcement officer sees a crime being committed or he or she has a reasonable belief that the person had committed or was about to commit a crime.